panda7789/docs.cs-cz/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-text-from-files-with-a-streamreader.md

 - reading text from files [Visual Basic]
 - files [Visual Basic], reading ms.assetid: 384033c6-18f9-4d59-9610-36371226558f
-ms.openlocfilehash: 5631b402743a7be19428d15f55fbaa78b5b90668
+ms.openlocfilehash: 572463d1f03d768fb133f2dac59b012051f053bb
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64623366"
+ms.locfileid: "74334565"
 ---
 # <a name="how-to-read-text-from-files-with-a-streamreader-visual-basic"></a>Postupy: Čtení textu ze souborů pomocí třídy StreamReader (Visual Basic)

-`My.Computer.FileSystem` Objekt, který poskytuje metody pro otevření <xref:System.IO.TextReader> a <xref:System.IO.TextWriter>.
-Tyto metody `OpenTextFileWriter` a `OpenTextFileReader`, pokročilé metody, které se nezobrazují v technologii IntelliSense, pokud jste vybrali **všechny** kartu.
+The `My.Computer.FileSystem` object provides methods to open a <xref:System.IO.TextReader> and a <xref:System.IO.TextWriter>.
+These methods, `OpenTextFileWriter` and `OpenTextFileReader`, are advanced methods that do not appear in IntelliSense unless you select the **All** tab.

-### <a name="to-read-a-line-from-a-file-with-a-text-reader"></a>Čtení řádku ze souboru pomocí čtečky textu
+### <a name="to-read-a-line-from-a-file-with-a-text-reader"></a>To read a line from a file with a text reader

-- Použití `OpenTextFileReader` metoda otevřete <xref:System.IO.TextReader>, zadání souboru.
-Tento příklad otevře soubor s názvem `testfile.txt`, přečte řádek z něj a zobrazuje řádek v okně se zprávou.
+- Use the `OpenTextFileReader` method to open the <xref:System.IO.TextReader>, specifying the file.
+This example opens the file named `testfile.txt`, reads a line from it, and displays the line in a message box.

      [!code-vb[VbFileIORead#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#1)]

 ## <a name="robust-programming"></a>Robustní programování

- Soubor, který je pro čtení musí být textový soubor.
+ The file that is read must be a text file.

  Nečiňte rozhodnutí o obsahu souboru na základě jeho názvu.
-Například soubor Form1.vb nemusí být zdrojový soubor jazyka Visual Basic.
+For example, the file Form1.vb may not be a Visual Basic source file.

  Před použitím dat ve své aplikaci ověřte všechny vstupy.
 Soubor nemusí mít obsah, jaký očekáváte, a metody pro čtení z tohoto souboru mohou selhat.

 ## <a name="net-framework-security"></a>Zabezpečení rozhraní .NET Framework

- Čtení ze souboru sestavení vyžaduje úroveň oprávnění udělenou <xref:System.Security.Permissions.FileIOPermission> třídy.
-Pokud používáte v kontextu částečným vztahem důvěryhodnosti, kód může vyvolat výjimku, protože nedostatečná oprávnění.
-Další informace najdete v tématu [Základy zabezpečení přístupu kódu](../../../../framework/misc/code-access-security-basics.md).
-Uživatel potřebuje také přístup k souboru.
-Další informace najdete v tématu [Přehled technologie ACL](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/ms229742(v=vs.100)).
+ To read from a file, your assembly requires a privilege level granted by the <xref:System.Security.Permissions.FileIOPermission> class.
+If you are running in a partial-trust context, the code might throw an exception due to insufficient privileges.
+For more information, see [Code Access Security Basics](../../../../framework/misc/code-access-security-basics.md).
+The user also needs access to the file.
+For more information, see [ACL Technology Overview](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/ms229742(v=vs.100)).

 ## <a name="see-also"></a>Viz také: